saitaiky/notebook/docs/docs/cloud-computing/aws/development/cloudformation.md

 - You can't update a stack in this state
 - For nested stacks, rolling back the parent stack will attempt to roll back all the child stacks as well
 :::

+## Important functions

+- `!ImportValue` - returns the value of the `Export` field in the output section by another stack.
+You typically use this function to create cross-stack references
+- `!Ref` - Returns the value of the specified parameter or resource.
+- `!GetAtt`- Returns the value of an attribute from a resource in the template.
+- `!Sub` - Substitutes variables in an input string with values that you specify.

+### ImportValue

 ## Trouble shooting